deciduously/music/post.md

 One perfect fifth up from `C` is `G`, so the next scale around the circle is [G major](https://en.wikipedia.org/wiki/G_major).
 It has one sharp: A.  Go [back up](#a-little-music-theory) to the piano diagram and count up the major scale sequence from G, for example one note below the yellow A4.
 You'll need the `F#` black key at the last step right before G5, but all the other hops white stick to the white keys.
 [D major](https://en.wikipedia.org/wiki/D_major) will need two black keys, `F#` and `C#`.
 If you continue incrementing a fifth (remember, octave is irrelevant here), you'll hit all 12 possible patterns before getting back to C.  To get through all the key signatures incrementally, one accidental at a time, you keep going up by perfect fifths.
 Once you come all the way back to C, you'll have hit all 12 keys, encompassing all possible key signatures.

 This diagram also shows the [relative natural minor](https://en.wikipedia.org/wiki/Relative_key) for each.
-We saw how to get [A minor](https://en.wikipedia.org/wiki/A_minor) from C major, so by definition of equal temperament that interval holds all the way around.
+That's a sneak preview of the Aeolian mode in the next section!

 It's true that, e.g. `D#` and `E♭` represent the same pitch - what's different is why we got there.
 After the midway point, it's easier to denote 5 flats than 7 sharps, even though they mean the same tones - there's only 5 black keys to choose from, after all.